ESA Business Incubation Centres

 ESA offers business incubation at:

-ESA BIC Noordwijk located in Noordwijk, the Netherlands.
+- ESA BIC Noordwijk located in Noordwijk near ESTEC in the Netherlands.

-ESA BIC Bavaria located in Oberpfaffenhofen, Nürnberg, and Berchtesgadener Land, Germany.
+- ESA BIC Bavaria with three centres located in Oberpfaffenhofen, in Nürnberg and in Ottobrunn, Germany.

-ESA BIC Sud France located in Aquitaine, Midi-Pyrénées and Provence-Alpes-Côte d’Azur in the south of the France.
+- ESA BIC Sud France with 11 centres located in the Aquitaine, Midi-Pyrénées, Provence-Alpes-Côte d’Azur, Corsica, and Auvergne Rhone Alpes regions in the south of France, and in French Guyana.

 ESA BICs: How to apply